ar-51/ar-51.github.io/docs/Ubuntu Installation.md

 ## Prerequisites
 Downloading the Pre-Configured Ubuntu Installation File
 1. Access the AR51 Files Page:
-2. Open your web browser and navigate to [https://files.ar-51.com](https://files.ar-51.com)
+2. Open your web browser and go to [https://files.ar-51.com](https://files.ar-51.com)
 3. Locate the Ubuntu Installation File.
 ![install download ubuntu-ar51](/assets/images/installation/ubunut_on_website.png)
-4. Click the download link for the installation fil and save the file to a location on your computer.
+4. Click the download link for the installation file and save it to your computer.

 ## Prepare for Installation